Mélodie Razaka.

 Ceramics

-My ceramic pieces are anything but inert: in them I seek a sense of embodied divinity.
-I conceive them as sacred talismans that crystallise and set into clay the intense emotions of the present moment.
+My ceramic pieces, shaped entirely by hand, are anything but inert: in them I seek a sense of embodied divinity, sacred talismans that crystallise the intense emotions of the present moment into clay.

 Because clay listens.
 Because it retains memory where words stumble.
 Shaping earth is my way of being fully present, an embodied conversation between past and present, where the hands remember what the mind tends to forget.
 As a neurodivergent person, it is the one medium that consistently and deeply brings me back to the present moment.